Closeup of three, gray, felt pinwheel lamps in the Dorothy O'Brien Innovation Lab.

 Human Development & Family Studies Faculty

-• A white woman smiling with curly brown hair worn up, wearing a red and blue scarf.
+• A white woman smiling with medium-length wavy brown hair, wearing a black dress, hoop earrings, and a septum ring.

 Janean Dilworth-BartAssociate Dean for Faculty Affairs and Graduate Education | Professor of Human Development & Family Studies